11th Annual Center for Biomedical Neurosciences (CBN) Retreat

 |3rd Place - Julianne Jett (Morilak Lab)||3rd Place - Laura Sullivan, Ph.D.
 (Clarke/Berg Lab)|

 The CBN conducts several events throughout the year, in addition to the CBN Annual Retreat.
 These include the annual Brain Bowl, various CBN Seminars and the Mariann Blum Memorial Lectureship in the Neurosciences.
 In addition, the CBN also sponsors the Interdisciplinary Pre-doctoral Training Program in Neuroscience, integrating existing and emerging strenghts in neuroscience research and education at the UTHSCSA and is also a co-member of the San Antonio Neuroscience Alliance (SANA), an initiative between the UTHSCSA and the University of Texas at San Antonio (UTSA), formed to enhance neuroscience research and training at the two institutions.

 The CBN would like to thank the volunteer poster session judges for performing what can be a difficult task.
-This years judges were, in the student category: Dr.'s Gerak, O'Connor and Walss-Bass, in the Postdoctoral category, Dr.'s Ginsburg, McMahon and Thompson and in the Junior Faculty and Researcher/Technician categories: Dr.'s Eaton, France and Jeske.
-In addition, thanks also to Bethany Reid, Pharmacology Program Coordinator, for her assistance to Dr. Morilak with all aspects of the retreat, Marlys Quick for her administrative support, Joel Hager for his IT support and Sandy Westerman for her administrative leadership.
+This years judges were, in the Student category: Dr.'s Kokovay, Lechleiter and Lodge, in the Postdoctoral category: Dr.'s Berg and O'Connor and in the Junior Faculty and Researcher/Technician categories: Dr.'s Clarke, Giuffrida and Hensler.
+In addition, thanks also to Bethany Reid, Pharmacology Program Coordinator, for her assistance to Dr. Morilak with all aspects of the retreat, Donna Jimenez for her administrative support, Joel Hager and Matt Morilak for their IT and A/V support and Sandy Westerman for her administrative leadership.
 See you next year!